 She adds, “Dystopian stories can encourage critical thinking in children and teach them about the potential consequences of certain actions.
 It is not necessary for children to deeply analyze the themes of dystopian fiction, but being aware of them can be beneficial.”

-Here we give you a list of popular dystopian novels for teens.
-Whether you think it is a pessimistic view or a crude portrayal of life’s harsh realities, you will get hooked to them and read till the end.
+We have compiled a list of some of the most popular dystopian novels for teenagers.
+Whether it is a pessimistic viewpoint or a crude depiction of life’s harsh reality, your children will be drawn in and read to the conclusion.

 17 Best Dystopian Novels For Teens

 1. Best Struggle Theme Novel: The Hunger Games

 The nation of Panem in North America conducts the Hunger Games every year and calls for nominations from the 12 districts surrounding it.
 One boy and one girl in the ages of 12 and 18 are forced to take part in this deadly game, which does not assure that the participants will walk out of it alive.